 The Cherry debuts a new headphone walking-play: Trap Door.
 This brand-new work will explore the hidden histories of Ithaca’s underground railroad and civil rights pioneers.
 Trap Door will be the Cherry’s third headphone walking play, a form perfect for a time of social distancing, and will break open the form in new and exciting ways.
-We are excited to announce that the lead writer of Trap Door will be National Book Award finalist poet Lyrae Van Clief-Stefanon, one of the Cherry’s most regular and beloved collaborators.
+We are excited to announce that Trap Door will be directed by Cynthia Henderson, and the lead writer will be National Book Award finalist poet Lyrae Van Clief-Stefanon, one of the Cherry’s most regular and beloved collaborators.

 It would seem to me that, however arrogant this may sound, I want to suggest two propositions.